 “I’d be careful,” a voice said.
 “Your body is weak.”

-She blinked fuzzy eyes, focusing on a figure sitting at a table a short distance away, back to her.
+She blinked fuzzy eyes, focusing on a figure sitting at a table a short distance away, his back to her.
 He appeared to be eating.

 A black sword in a silver sheath rested against the table.